CaseyHaralson/cufflinks/README.md

 The "fileNames" variable is here for that reason.
 In the "inspect" process, the fileNames.css.main variable property is being updated with the new name.

+If the gulp process is started with a "--prod" argument like `gulp --prod`, the css files will be sent through "cssnano" and the output will be minified.
+This is done through the "gulpif" process.

 ### javascript task

 Javascript output files can be created here.